AdobeDocs/commerce-operations.en/help/upgrade/prepare/opensearch-migration.md

 As of 2.4.4, 2.4.3-p2, and 2.3.7-p3, {{ site.data.var.ee }} and {{ site.data.var.ce }} support OpenSearch.
 On-premises installations continue to support Elasticsearch, although it is no longer supported for {{ site.data.var.ece }} 2.4.4.

-The OpenSearch blog post [Moving from open source Elasticsearch to OpenSearch](https://opensearch.org/blog/technical-posts/2021/10/moving-from-opensource-elasticsearch-to-opensearch/) describes the process of migrating to OpenSearch, including the upgrade path if you are starting from a version of Elasticsearch that is lower than 7.0.

 ## Migration path

 The steps to migrate to OpenSearch are simple and largely follow the steps for Elasticsearch configuration.
+These steps assume Commerce is the only client of the search engine.
+In the case where multiple applications use the search engine, follow the official migration guide  [Moving from open source Elasticsearch to OpenSearch](https://opensearch.org/blog/technical-posts/2021/10/moving-from-opensource-elasticsearch-to-opensearch/)

 1. Ensure that your installation meets the [search engine prerequisites](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/elasticsearch.html).